 Running Chicago is rewarding for many reasons.
 Thousands of Chicago runners raise millions of dollars each year for charity.
 Cheering spectators pack the course from start to finish, giving the Chicago Marathon an electric atmosphere that will boost your spirit and maybe even your performance.
 Running Chicago is also just plain fun.
 "With race day being just a few weeks prior to Halloween, people are already getting into the spirit," says Jeremy Borling.
 "We get quite a few people dressed up like superheroes.
 We also tend to get a few marriage proposals at the finish line, which is always exciting."

-Find great links and lots more Chicago Marathon information on the next page.
+Find great links and lots more Chicago Marathon information below.

 - Allen, Kevin P. Chicago Marathon runner.
 Personal interview.
 July 26, 2010.